The Stages of Language Acquisition for ELLs

 The Stages of Second Language Acquisition

-Now that we’ve reviewed the basic structure of first language acquisition, let’s take a look at the four stages of language acquisition for ELL students.
+Now that we’ve reviewed the basic structure of first language acquisition, let’s take a look at the stages of language acquisition for ELL students.
 Much like with first language acquisition, there are general time periods associated with each stage.

 For ELLs, the pre-production stage or “silent period” occurs during the first six months of exposure to the language.
 During this stage, students have no spoken English skills.
 They have minimal comprehension and listening skills and often utilize gestures like nodding, pointing, and drawing to explain themselves.
 This stage is somewhat comparable to the pre-talking and babbling stages of first language acquisition.